cubedhuang/college-board-pseudocode-interpreter/README.md

 ## Sample Code

-Shown below are a few sample programs that show off some features.
+Shown below are a few sample programs in the style of code on the APCSP Exam.

 <details>
 <summary><strong>Recursive fibbonacci numbers</strong></summary>